 That's it for this one!

-God bless you, thank and hope to have you back next week.
+God bless you, thanks so for the read and hope to see you back again next week!

 flashPress is a totally free site, but, if you like it and would like to leave a tip, I'll surely put it to good use on things like food, clothes, fuel for my auto, soap to shower with, etc. I think those qualify for seriously good use. ☺